Referee Training Course Manual - Section 2

 - States striker may not strike opponent's balls

-- Defines colours of the balls played by each side
+- Defines the colours of the balls played by each side

 - Defines hoop order